ePages-de/epages-devportal/_posts/2019/2019-10-31-developing-app-firebase.md

 const access_token_url = url.searchParams.get('access_token_url')
 const code = url.searchParams.get('code')

-// Top level await is not allowed in browsers, so we have to wrap the request inside a async function.
+// Top level await is not allowed in browsers, so we have to wrap the request inside an async function.
 (async function(){
   const headers = new Headers()
   headers.append('Authorization', 'Basic ' + btoa(client_id + ':' + client_secret))